ELIZABETH BURNS. Lizzie

 IRIS KULBATSKI.
 Iris

-Kulbatski is a Post-Doctoral Fellow at Cedars-Sinai Medical Center.
+Kulbatski has been a Post-Doctoral Fellow at Cedars-Sinai Medical Center.

 She is a graduate of the University of Toronto's prestigious Institute